i-e-b/RunProcess/README.md

 RunProcess
 ==========

-A process host for Windows (Vista and later) that is more reliable and flexible than System.Diagnostics.Process
+A process host for Windows (Vista and later) that is more reliable and flexible than `System.Diagnostics.Process`

 Allows run-time reading from std error and output, and writing to std input.

+The .Net Standard build has a few less features, but will fall-back to `System.Diagnostics.Process` on non-Windows systems.

 Usage
 -----